 Yet it is possible for a learning disability to overshadow giftedness.
-This is especially true when a child has ADD/ADHD or dyslexia.
-There can be giftedness in one subject, such as Math, but a learning disability that affects performance in other areas of the curriculum.
+This is especially true when a child has ADHD or dyslexia.
+There can be giftedness in one subject, such as math, but a learning disability that affects performance in other areas of the curriculum.

-Lastly, it can be the case that kids who are gifted become easily bored when they don’t find schoolwork challenging and are misdiagnosed as having ADD/ADHD because they stop paying attention in class.
-Learn more about ADD and ADHD in these posts.
+It might also be the case that kids who are gifted become easily bored when they don’t find schoolwork challenging and are misdiagnosed as having ADHD.
+Learn more about ADHD in this article.

 Helping the “twice exceptional” child

-Children with learning difficulties and giftedness may benefit from programs that help them focus and stay on task, while developing vocabulary and literacy skills at the same time.
-Touch-type Read and Spell is a touch-typing program that uses a phonics based approach to reinforce reading and spelling skills and teach typing and English vocabulary to children and adults, including those with dyslexia, dyspraxia, dysgraphia, ADD and ADHD.
+Children with learning difficulties and giftedness can benefit from programs that help them focus and stay on task, while developing vocabulary and literacy skills at the same time.
+Touch-type Read and Spell is a touch-typing program that uses a phonics based approach to reinforce reading and spelling skills and teach typing and English vocabulary to children and teens, including those with dyslexia, dyspraxia, dysgraphia, and ADHD.

 As an illustrative example, extremely bright dyslexic children may be articulate, but struggle to write in a way that reflects the extent of their knowledge or vocabulary.
 They may choose the simplest and shortest way to express themselves in writing because they are overwhelmed with the number of directions their composition can take.